KenPainter/GenLogic/docs/schema-syntax/04-parent-to-child.md

 ## When Values Are Copied

-SNAPSHOT (not implemented yet):
+SNAPSHOT:
-- INSERT: When a new child row is created
+- INSERT: When a new child row is created (child pulls from parent)
-- Value remains frozen even if parent changes
+- Value remains frozen even if parent changes later

 SYNC:
-- INSERT: When a new child row is created
+- INSERT: When a new child row is created (child pulls from parent)
+- UPDATE: When parent value changes (parent pushes to all children)
-- UPDATE: When parent value changes or foreign key value changes
+- UPDATE: When child's foreign key changes (child pulls from new parent)
 - Child stays synchronized with parent

 ## Use Cases